 |CIRCUMSTANCES OF LOSS

-On 19 November 1942, Company B of the 8th Marines was instructed to cover the advance of an Army infantry unit moving into positions west of the Matanikau River.
+On 19 November 1942, B/1/8 was instructed to cover the advance of an Army infantry unit moving into positions west of the Matanikau River.
 Although “opposed by small enemy groups using light machine guns and light mortars,” the company managed to advance some 400 yards west of Point Cruz.